Comptech-Admin/CopyDirectoryStructure/README.md

 # Copy Directory Structure

 This PowerShell script copies the directory structure from a source folder to a target folder without copying the file contents.
+For Windows PCs

 ## Usage